-5. Will be appropriate — both age and interest appropriate.
+5. Handmade gifts will be both age and interest appropriate

 6. Contribute to a Greener environment.

-I don’t want to give more garbage.
+We all don’t want to produce more garbage.
 Handmade stocking stuffers can be created with the earth in mind.
 Aim for a zero-waste gift and reusable packaging.

-7. Be something that the recipient will value.
+7. Handmade stocking stuffers will be something that the recipient can value

 Handmade stocking stuffers should fill a void in the recipient’s life, spark their creativity, give them pleasure and joy or even have play value.
 Look through this list and see if there are any recipes or DIY crafts that fit the bill for the people on your list.